TeamLinux01/att-opnsense-ipv6/README.md

 	- Set the Track IPv6 Interface -> IPv6 Interface to the WAN's interface name ("WAN" is the default name)

-	- Set the IPv6 Prefix ID to the PD number configured in the .conf file
+	- Set the IPv6 Prefix ID to the PD number configured in the .conf file (LAN will be set to 0)

 	- Click on Save and Apply the changes

-### 7. Enable pfSense DHCPv6 Server & Test

-	- For each configured interface..

-	- DHCPv6 Range of :: to ::ffff:ffff:ffff:ffff works, however feel free to set your own range.

-	- DHCPv6 Server & RA -> DHCPv6 Server -> Enable -> Save

-	- DHCPv6 Server & RA -> Router Advertisements -> Router Mode -> Managed

-	- Test a client in each configured, connected network

 # State Limits

 AT&T Residential gateways have a state table that is far smaller than pfSense's defaults, which can result in problems once the RG begins tracking more states than available. pfSense should be set to never go above that limit. pfSense will adjust how states are managed based on its default adaptive algorithm from "Firewall Adaptive Timeouts."
 There is no need to adjust pfSense default Adaptive Timeout behavior, only the maximum number of states pfSesnse can use.